Configure FPGA Profile

 Step 2

-(Optional) Use the fpga-profile deactivate command in EXEC mode to deactivate the required profile:
+(Optional) Use the fpga-profile deactivate command in EXEC mode to change to the default FPGA profile.

 Example: